 Linda M. Grasso is Chair of the English Department at York College, The City University of New York.
 She specializes in U.S. Literature and Culture, Women's Literature, and Women's Studies.
 She teaches courses in American Literature, Women's Literature, African American Literature, Women's Studies, American Studies, and Writing.

-Professor Grasso's book in progress Georgia O'Keeffe, Feminism, and Fame explores how Georgia O'Keeffe and feminism are linked in scholarship, popular culture, and the public imagination.
+Professor Grasso's book in progress Feminist Canvases: Georgia O'Keeffe and U.S. Women's Movements explores how Georgia O'Keeffe and feminism are linked in scholarship, popular culture, and the public imagination.
 Using published and unpublished sources, including paintings, photographs, fan letters, autobiography, and business documents, Professor Grasso examines O'Keeffe's art, life, writing, and reputation by foregrounding feminist questions, employing feminist reading practices, and situating O'Keeffe in U.S. feminist history.